CubeEngine/AntiGuest/README.md

  Permissions
 =============

+- AntiGuest.interact - Allows the player to interact with the world
+    - AntiGuest.lever - Allows the player to use levers
+    - AntiGuest.button - Allows the player to push buttons
+    - AntiGuest.door - Allows the player to open and close doors
+    - AntiGuest.bed - Allows the player to sleep in beds
+    - AntiGuest.fish - Allows the player to fish
+    - AntiGuest.bucket - Allows the player to use buckets
+    - AntiGuest.pressureplate - Allows the player to trigger pressure plates
 - AntiGuest.build - Allows the player to build
+    - AntiGuest.placeblock - Allows the player to place blocks
+    - AntiGuest.breakblock - Allows the player to break blocks
+- AntiGuest.craft - Allows the player to do crafting related things
+    - AntiGuest.furnace - Allows the player to furnace
+    - AntiGuest.workbench - Allows the player to craft
+    - AntiGuest.chest - Allows the player to use chests
+    - AntiGuest.inventory - Allows the player to open his inventory
-- AntiGuest.interact - Allows the player to interact with the world
+- AntiGuest.fight - Allows the player to fight
     - AntiGuest.pvp - Allows the player to fight
+    - AntiGuest.monster - Allows the player to get targeted by monsters
+- AntiGuest.item - Allows the player to do item related things
     - AntiGuest.pickup - Allows the player to pickup items
+    - AntiGuest.drop - Allows the player to drop items
 - AntiGuest.vehicle - Allows the player to use vehicles
 - AntiGuest.spam - Allows the player to chat as fast as he wants

   Changes
 =============

+Version 2.0.0

+    Splitted the interact prevention into lever, button, pressureplate, door (including trap doors), chest, workbench, furnace and monster
+    Added bed prevention
+    Added item drop prevention
+    Added bucket prevention
+    Added fishing prevention
+    Added a config entry to enable or disable the debug mode Changed the configuratiuon file a bit (You should delete you old file)

 Version 1.2.1